 Time Stamps Enables timestamps for various SWO trace packets, that is sent over the SWO communication channel.
 Use the resolution drop-down list to choose the resolution of the timestamp value.
 For example, 1 to count every cycle, or 16 to count every 16th cycle.
 Note that the lowest resolution is only useful if the time between each event packet is long enough.
 16 is useful if using a low SWO clock frequency.
+This option does not apply to I-jet.
 PC samples Enables sampling the program counter register, PC, at regular intervals.
-To choose the sampling rate, see PC Sampling , page 181.
-Interrupt Logs Enables generation of interrupt logs.
-For information about other C-SPY features that also use trace data for interrupts, see Interrupts , page 245.
+To choose the sampling rate, see PC Sampling , page 195.